 How Effective Are Alternative Therapies for Bulimia Nervosa?

-It’s difficult to assess the effectiveness of alternative medicines, as their lack of clinical testing is often the reason they’re considered alternatives to begin with.
+It’s difficult to assess the effectiveness of alternative medicines, as their lack of clinical testing is often the reason they’re considered alternative, to begin with.
 On top of that, eating disorders still aren’t fully understood, with research into the subject expanding the conversation on potential treatments all the time.

-Some experts argue that alternative treatments are unfairly dismissed out of hand, even when they may be able to provide some help for a patient.
-[4] While the common forms of these therapies may lack widespread clinical analysis, most have at least some history of helping alleviate the types of physical and psychological symptoms often tied to BN and other eating disorders.
+Some experts argue that alternative treatments are unfairly dismissed out of hand, even when they may be able to provide some help for a patient.4 While the common forms of these therapies may lack widespread clinical analysis, most have at least some history of helping alleviate the types of physical and psychological symptoms often tied to BN and other eating disorders.

 The Placebo Effect